shaunhey/sensi-monitor/README.md

-# sensi-logger
+# sensi-monitor
-Thermostat data logger implemented using the sensi-client Node.js module
+Thermostat data logger and event monitor implemented using the sensi-client Node.js module